 These losses don’t even include the loss of the transaction data itself.
-Although some organizations resign themselves to some data loss during asynchronous replication, your organization doesn’t have to tolerate any amount of data loss during a disaster.
+Although some organizations resign themselves to some data loss (and the resulting downtime) during asynchronous replication, your organization does not have to tolerate any amount of data loss during a disaster.
 Nor should you tolerate anything but the absolute minimum downtime.

-Phoenix for Oracle ensures zero data loss, maximizes availability, and saves money by continuously protecting yet-to-be-replicated data and rapidly restoring application consistency across the Oracle environment.
+Phoenix for Oracle achieves continuous application availability and saves money by constantly protecting yet-to-be-replicated data and rapidly restoring production across the Oracle environment.

-By combining Oracle® multiplexing capabilities with Phoenix’s disaster-proof Black Box and its operating system’s rich-featured recovery process, Phoenix for Oracle provides zero data loss and rapid recovery without the complexity, cost, performance issues, and distance limitations associated with synchronous replication.
+By combining Oracle® multiplexing capabilities with Phoenix’s disaster-proof Black Box and its operating system’s rich-featured recovery process, Phoenix for Oracle provides continuous application availability without the complexity, cost, performance issues, and distance limitations associated with synchronous replication.
 In the event of failure at the primary site, Phoenix for Oracle recovers all applications and databases together, with full consistency across them.